How to sell your business in Canada

 Formalise your ways of working.
 Write down how the business operates, who's responsible for what, what order things get done in, and what systems you use.

-Think of this as a manual for running the business that will help a new owner get started right away.
-Don't write this all at once or you'll get overwhelmed.
+Think of this as a manual for running the business that helps a new owner get started right away.
+Take it one section at a time and spread the work across several weeks.

 Document a different aspect of operations each week.
-If you have employees, have them write the parts that are relevant to their jobs.
+If you have employees, have them write the parts relevant to their jobs.

 Getting your business valued